 Recommendations

-In the vast archive of Crime cinema, The Way of the Strong stands as a character-driven intensity beacon, the narrative complexity found here is a rare find in the 1928 landscape.
+In the vast archive of Drama cinema, The Way of the Strong stands as a character-driven intensity beacon, the narrative complexity found here is a rare find in the 1928 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1928 manage to capture to explore the darker corners of the human condition with character-driven intensity.